 Childhood Lead Poisoning

-Lead sources are often found in homes built prior to 1978 due to the widespread usage of lead paint during that time period.
-Children who live in or regularly visit homes built prior to 1978 are at high risk of lead poisoning, along with children who have siblings that have had lead poisoning.
-Children most often ingest lead through hand-to-mouth contact.
-Dust containing lead particles is often the source of the poisoning.
-There are several precautions you can take to protect your child:
+Lead sources are often found in homes built prior to 1978 due to the widespread usage of lead based paint during that time.
+Children who live in or spend 6 hours or more a week in homes built prior to 1978 are at high risk of lead poisoning, along with children who have siblings that have had lead poisoning.
+Dust containing lead particles is the primary source of childhood lead poisoning, but lead can be found throughout a child’s environment: